Architeuthis-Flux/Jumperless-docs/docs/06-config.md

 **Quick slot cycling:**
 - Type `<` in the terminal to cycle to the next slot
-- The circuit will instantly change to match the new slot!

 **Other slot commands:**
 - `l 5` - Load slot 5 specifically